physicalit/pyaur/README.md

 # pyaur
-Small script for install packages from AUR, only for Arch Linux users.
+Small script for installing packages from AUR, only for Arch Linux users.

 ### Requerments: